-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment and security.
-27. Appendix 52 hours over 12 weeks averaged.
-See previous comment on sections 4.2 and 4.3.
-See previous comment on sections 4.2 and 4.3.
-MAJOR See previous comment on sections 4.2 and 4.3.
-28. Glossary Safety-sensitive positions Wording should be revised to clarify that this requirement is up to and including the shift manager.
-Insert "on Shift" after "managers".
+Document/ Excerpt of Industry Issue Suggested Change (if applicable) Major Comment/ Impact on Industry, if major comment Section Request for Clarification 1 20.
+4.4 Consistency with the purpose of the document Add to the first sentence after "environment " nuclear safety and security ' 21.
+Appendix 52 hours over 12 weeks averaged.
+See previous comment on section 4.2 and 4.3 See previous comment on section 4.2 and 4.3 MAJOR See previous comment on section 4.2 and 4.3 22.
+Glossary Safety-sensitive positions Wording should be revised to clarify that this requirement is up to and including the shift manager.
+Insert " on Shift" after "managers".
 Clarification If change is not made, it will not be clear where the requirement ends.
 In addition, senior manager tracking of hours of work is not performed in industry or business as a rule, and is not practical to accomplish.
-Ultimately, the person who "holds the licence" at the station, at any time, is the Manager or supervisor on shift.
+Ultimately, the person who "holds the licence" at the station, at any time, is the Manager or supervisor on shift